Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 The future of keyword research (ClickForest predictions)

-Google's SGE (Search Generative Experience) changes everything.
-At ClickForest, we prepare clients for:
+Google's SGE (Search Generative Experience) is changing everything.
+At ClickForest, we prepare clients:

 New optimization focus: